laurenoldham1202/africa-colonizability/README.md

 # Colonizability of Africa

-Final project for MAP-701: History of Critical Cartography, New Maps Plus (MS in Digital Mapping from the University of Kentucky)

 ##### Map narrative by Lauren Oldham, June 2020.

----
+Final project for MAP-701: History of Critical Cartography [New Maps Plus](https://newmapsplus.as.uky.edu/), Master of Science in Digital Mapping from the University of Kentucky

 ### About the Project